Weroniiika/TwitterDataService/README.md

 How to try project?
 -------------------

-If you want to download a project and try it out you need a service host and a client that would communicate with service.
+If you want to download a project and try it out localy you need a service host and a client that would communicate with service.
 You can find them on my github account: ServiceHost and TwitterMonitor (client).
-In order to run the projects localy you need to have installed Visual Studio (I worked on VS Express 2013 for Web).
-Some configuration changes may be also required depending on you environment, so you should have some minimun familiarity with .NET.
+Some configuration changes in project may be also required depending on your environment, so you should have some minimun familiarity with .NET.

 Contact
 -------